Cut the cables and charge without wires

 Currently two wireless charging standards stand out on the market: inductive and resonant.
 Here’s a detailed look at each and an overview of cutting-edge solutions from Infineon, which as a member of the Wireless Power Consortium (WPC) and the AirFuel alliance is actively shaping the wireless charging trends of tomorrow.

-Inductive wireless charging - consumer applications
+Inductive wireless charging for consumer applications

 System diagram: inductive wireless charging